pawelek-cloud/azure-app-assessment/README.md

 ## Test

-Github Actions as last step runs the test to verify DB connection:
+GitHub Actions runs a test as the final step to verify the database connection.